-If you want a discreet charcoal grill that can still feed a good-sized crowd, the Weber Jumbo Joe is a perfect choice.
+If you want a discreet charcoal grill that can still feed a good-sized crowd, the Weber Jumbo Joe is a perfect choice and our top pick out of all the best grills for tailgating.
 See it for yourself at the link here.

 It’s compatible with small propane cylinders.
 You can expect to get an hour or more of cooking time out of a 16.4-ounce cylinder.

 It stands out as convenient and versatile.
 The wheeled base and side tables can be drawn completely into the grill body.
 This is practical for tailgaters with limited space in their vehicles.

 Getting it out of your car or truck and ready to cook is painless.
 Unfold the base, wheel it to wherever you like, and hook it up to your propane tank.
 The wheels have treads so as to roll smoothly over most surfaces if you need to get from your car to a different area for grilling.

 There are no separate pieces or parts to panic over once you’ve assembled the grill.
 All you have to do is lift the base and lock it into place.